ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ##### Transfers

-Note: Transfers are a temporary functionality for phases 0 and 1, to be removed in phase 2.

 Verify that `len(block.body.transfers) <= MAX_TRANSFERS` and that all transfers are distinct.

 For each `transfer` in `block.body.transfers`, run the following function: